-- Forwarding the data that the user entered in your application’s UI to other applications in the system.
+- Forwarding the data to other applications in the system.

 You can run automations from a flow action to retrieve information from an application that is running on a user's desktop and display that information in a window in your application.

 In an example Pega Customer Service application, when a customer service representative (CSR) accepts a call from a customer, an automation runs on the CSR's desktop.
-The automation retrieves the customer account information (for example, the account number, name, phone number, and so on) from a legacy application that is running on the CSR's desktop and displays the account number and related information in Pega Customer Service.
+The automation retrieves the customer information (for example, the address, name, phone number, and so on) from a legacy application that is running on the CSR's desktop and displays the account number and related information in Pega Customer Service.

 You can run a postprocessing automation to send information that users enter in your application to the applications that are running on the user's desktop.

-For example, a customer can dispute a transaction in your application.
-A postprocessing action can send such dispute details as the transaction name or dispute reason to the legacy application that is running on the CSR's desktop.
+For example, a postprocessing action can send the updated address to another application running on the CSR's desktop.
+In another example, a customer can dispute a transaction in your application.
+A postprocessing action can send such dispute details as the transaction name or dispute reason to a legacy application.

 You can also source your automation from a data page in your application.
 Data pages provide automatic access to data by populating page and page list properties with relevant data, depending on the circumstances and your business use case.